Autonomous search of real-life environments combining dynamical system-based path planning and unsupervised learning: Experiments and results

 Due to the fact that parameters must be set manually, we discovered the following.
-(1) Setting the number of zones such that the \textbf{ratio} of the maximum sensing area to the average zone size greater or equal to one is more favorable, as $n_{iter}$ does not need to be set high to reach $dc$.
-In this way, there is less burden in making some kind of educated guess as to how high to set $n_{iter}$ to even reach $dc$ much less perform the coverage task within a reasonable time frame.
-(2) In the same vain, setting the number of zones such that the \textbf{ratio} of the maximum sensing area to the average zone size is less than one is less favorable.
-A wrong guess on the $n_{iter}$ value could at best, result in a $CT$ that deviates drastically from the optimal $CT$.
-At worst, the wrong $n_{iter}$ results in a scenario where $dc$ is never reached.
-However, (3) it is not necessary that the \textbf{ratio} is greater or equal to one.
-From cases 6 and 8, which have a \textbf{ratio} of 0.84 and 1.68 respectively, the $CT$ was approximately the same (about 30 minutes at $n_{iter}=$20) as well as the lowest for LDW1.
-It could be the case that a \textbf{ratio}$\approx$1 is good enough.
-(4) From cases 2, 4, 5 (see Table \ref{tab:3}), we found that at low $n_{iter}$, a further increase in ratio beyond an approximate value of 2 may not result in better $CT$.
-For Bungalow, a \textbf{ratio} of 1.58, 5.27, and 2.64 result in a $CT$ of 9.01, 13.50 and 12.06 minutes respectively (at $n_{iter}=$10).
-(5) From cases 1 and 3, we found that for a high $n_{iter}$, a further increase in ratio beyond an approximate value of 2 may not result in better $CT$.
-(6) From cases 7 and 9, we found that a \textbf{ratio} much less than 1 (0.5) with a high enough $n_{iter}$ could result in lower $CT$ than a run with a \textbf{ratio}$\geq$1.
-This finding is not particularly relevant, as cases 7 and 9 had the longest coverage times in LDW1.
+(1) Setting the number of zones such that the ratio of the maximum sensing area to the average zone size (\textbf{$R_{SZ}$}) is greater than or equal to 1 leads more favourable results, as $n_{iter}$ does not need to be set high to reach $dc$.
+In this way there is less burden in making some kind of educated guess as to how high to set $n_{iter}$ to even reach $dc$ much less perform the coverage task within a reasonable time frame.
+(2) In the same vain, setting the number of zones such that \textbf{$R_{SZ}$} is less than 1 is less favorable.
+As a wrong guess on the $n_{iter}$ value could at best, result in a $CT$ that deviates drastically from the optimal $CT$.
+Results not shown here suggest that, at worst, the wrong $n_{iter}$ results in a scenario where $dc$ is never reached.
+However, (3) it is not necessary for \textbf{$R_{SZ}$} to be greater or equal to 1.
+For cases 6 and 8 which have a \textbf{$R_{SZ}$} of 0.84 and 1.68, respectively, the $CT$ was approximately the same (about 30 minutes at $n_{iter}=$20).
+The $CT$ for these cases was as well the lowest for LDW1.
+It could be the case that a \textbf{$R_{SZ}$}$\approx$1 is good enough.
+(4) From cases 2, 4, and 5, we found that at low $n_{iter}$, a further increase in ratio beyond an approximate value of 2 may not result in better $CT$.
+For Bungalow, a \textbf{$R_{SZ}$} of 1.58, 5.27, and 2.64 result in a $CT$ of 9.01, 13.50, and 12.06 minutes respectively (at $n_{iter}=$10).
+(5) From cases 1 and 3, we found that at a high $n_{iter}$, a further increase in ratio beyond an approximate value of 2 may not result in better $CT$.
+For Bungalow, a \textbf{$R_{SZ}$} of 1.58 and 5.27 (at $n_{iter}=$1000) result in a $CT$ of 38.12 and 65.72 minutes, respectively.
+(6) From cases 7 and 9, we found that a \textbf{$R_{SZ}$} much less than 1 (0.5) with a high enough $n_{iter}$ could result in lower $CT$ than a run with a \textbf{$R_{SZ}$}$\geq$1.